 A map of the Udney Park Playing Fields site (pdf, 6.3 MB) is available for reference.

-Following the consultation the Planning Inspectorate will appoint an independent examiner to consider whether or not to recommend a Main Modification to the LGS designation of Udney Park Playing Fields, having regard to any representations made.
+The Planning Inspectorate appointed Inspector Paul Griffiths BSc (Hons) BArch IHBC to consider whether or not to recommend a Main Modification to the LGS designation of Udney Park Playing Fields, having regard to any representations made.

 On 3 March 2020 the Council adopted the two matters that were subject to legal challenges within the Local Plan.
 Therefore, the adopted Local Plan comprises the Interim version of the Plan (pdf, 5.7MB) adopted July 2018 and, as of 3 March 2020, was updated in respect of the OOLTI boundary at St Michael’s Convent, Ham and the Local Greenspace Designation at Udney Park Playing Fields, Teddington.